-Schedule A is where you disclose any ownership interests you have in real property.
-This includes your house, condominium, land, or any other type of real estate you own.
-When you complete Schedule A, provide the description and location of the property, the nature and value of your interest, and the amount of secured claims (such as mortgages or other liens) encumbering the property.
+Schedule A/B is where you disclose any ownership interests you have in both real property and personal property.
+Real property includes your house, condominium, land, or any other type of real estate you own.
+When you complete Schedule A/B, provide the description and location of the property, the nature and value of your interest, and the amount of secured claims (such as mortgages or other liens) encumbering the property.

-In Schedule B, you must list all of your personal property (property other than real estate).
+In Schedule A/B, you must also list all of your personal property (property other than real estate).
 This includes assets such as cash, bank accounts, household goods, clothing, insurance policies, stocks, bonds, annuities, retirement accounts, cars, musical instruments, and any other property of value.

-When determining the value of your property in Schedule B, use the property's replacement value.
+When determining the value of your personal property in Schedule A/B, use the property's replacement value.
 Replacement value is the amount of money it would cost to purchase an item similar in age and condition (what a retail merchant would charge for a similar item).

 For more information, see How to Value Personal Property on Your Bankruptcy Petition.

 Chapter 7 bankruptcy is commonly referred to as a liquidation bankruptcy.
-If you file a Chapter 7 case, the appointed bankruptcy trustee has the power to sell your nonexempt assets to pay back your creditors.
-However, if an asset is exempt, it is safe.
+If you file a Chapter 7 case, you are allowed to keep a certain amount of property, called "exempt" property.
+If an asset is exempt, it is safe.
+However, the appointed bankruptcy trustee has the power to sell your nonexempt assets to pay back your creditors.

 To learn more about how to protect your protect your property in bankruptcy, see our Bankruptcy Exemptions topic area.

 A secured claim is a loan or obligation for which you have pledged a piece of property as collateral.
-If you default on the obligation, the creditor typically has a right to take back the property through foreclosure or repossession.
+If you fail to pay the obligation, called "defaulting," the creditor typically has a right to take back the property through foreclosure or repossession.
 The most common examples of secured claims include your mortgage and car loan.

 Schedule D is where you list all of the secured claims encumbering your property.
 When you fill out Schedule D, include the creditor's name and contact information, the nature and amount of the lien, date it was incurred, and the description and value of the property subject to the lien.
 If the lien amount exceeds the value of the property, list the difference in the unsecured portion column.

-Schedule E contains instructions regarding which types of debt are considered priority and must be listed on the form.
-If you believe that only a certain amount of the creditor’s claim is entitled to priority, disclose the entire claim but list the portion not entitled to priority in the appropriate column.
+Schedule E/F contains instructions regarding which types of debt are considered priority debts.
+If you believe that only a certain amount of the creditor's claim is entitled to priority, disclose the entire claim but list the portion not entitled to priority in the appropriate column.

 You must disclose all of your debts in your bankruptcy schedules even if you want to repay them.
 If you forget to list a debt, it may not get discharged in your bankruptcy.
 This means you should carefully review all of your debts to make sure they are included.
 It is typically a good idea to obtain a copy of your credit report and compare it against your other bills so that you don't miss anything.

-Executory contracts and unexpired leases are those contract into which you and a lender have entered and to which both parties are still obligated.
+Executory contracts and unexpired leases are those contracts into which you and a lender have entered and to which both parties are still obligated.